-The 2021 Whitley Bay Carnival will be on Saturday 18th September.
-The parade begins 4pm. ’26 ways to green’ is the theme for Whitley Bay Carnival 2021, driven by our young people who want to look at how we can help shape a greener future for our seaside NE26 postcode in the face of climate change.
+The 2021 Whitley Bay Carnival was on Saturday 18th September 2021.
+The parade began at 4pm. ’26 ways to green’ was the theme for Whitley Bay Carnival 2021, driven by our young people who want to look at how we can help shape a greener future for our seaside NE26 postcode in the face of climate change.
 Our focus is on what we have to lose and what we want to protect in the sea, the air and the land itself.

 Banners of Hope will be flying along the coastline and the costumed promenaders will bring the environment into sharp focus, giving us a version of utopia.

 As always Carnival is an invitation for absolutely everyone to get together and celebrate community, belonging and making meaningful, positive things happen whatever the barriers might be.

 The Banners of Hope project came about in response to feedback from young people in the community, who wanted to focus on the issues of climate change.